friendliai/periflow-cli/README.md

 ### Step 2.
 Manage Datastore

+PeriFlow Datastore contains multiple datasets for your jobs.
 Once you create a dataset in PeriFlow Datastore, the dataset can be easily used in any job you want.
-You can create datasets in Datastore by two different ways:
+You can create datasets in Datastore in two different ways:

 1. Upload the dataset files from your local file system.
 2. Link(register) the dataset files from your cloud storage (e.g., AWS S3, Azure Blob Storage, Google Cloud Storage).